empiricaly/empirica/Readme.md

 # Empirica v2

-Empirica v2 is currently in beta and ready for testing.
-We do not recommend building new experiments with v2 that need to run before June 2022.
+Empirica v2 is currently released and ready for creating experiments.
 We will be supporting Empirica v1 until December 2022.

 # Requirements